-In the last fifty years, two considerations have broadened interest in veg\sm beyond worries about meat's inflammatory effects on individual human health or the soul.
+In the last fifty years, two considerations have broadened interest in vegsm beyond worries about meat's inflammatory effects on individual human health or the soul.
 These are the growth and spread of Concentrated Animal Feeding Operations (CAFOs)-so-called factory farming-and, more recently, the realization of animal agriculture's outsized contribution to environmental degradation and climate change.

-The deaths of animals for human food has long drawn the attention of philosophers, writers, and artists, but it was Upton Sinclair's novel The Jungle (1908) that first brought to public attention the mechanized, industrialized mass slaughter, and life-threatening, degrading, and demoralizing conditions for immigrant workers (mainly of Eastern European heritage) on the disassembly lines of Chicago's meatpacking industry.
-Sinclair hoped his book would encourage labor reform; instead, the public demanded and received new federal food safety laws.
+The deaths of animals for human food has long drawn the attention of philosophers, writers, and artists, but it was Upton Sinclair's novel The Jungle (1908) that first brought to public attention the mechanized, industrialized mass slaughter, and life-threatening, degrading, and demoralizing conditions for immigrant workers (mainly of Eastern European heritage) on the disassembly lines of Chicago's meatpacking industry.36 Sinclair hoped his book would encourage labor reform; instead, the public demanded and received new federal food safety laws.37 unable to turn around or step outside.39 Slaughter-lines have sped up, and working conditions are still some of the most dangerous, both physically and psychologically.40

-Since then, and particularly following the Second World War, animal agriculture has further industrialized and consolidated, and multinational conglomerates have made possible its expansion beyond the West.
-Ever greater numbers of poultry, pigs, dairy cows, and (for much of their lives) beef cattle are raised in pens, cages, or stalls in large sheds, often unable to turn around or step outside.
-Slaughter-lines have sped up, and working conditions are still some of the most dangerous, both physically and psychologically.
+Since then, and particularly following the Second World War, animal agriculture has further industrialized and consolidated, and multinational conglomerates have made possible its expansion beyond the West.38 Ever greater numbers of poultry, pigs, dairy cows, and (for much of their lives) beef cattle are raised in pens, cages, or stalls, often

 One reason for a growing emphasis on farmed animal suffering among animal protectionists has been this dramatic rise in the number of animals raised and killed, as well as the conditions in which they live and die.
-Of the 10 billion animals killed in the U.S. each year, for instance, 95 percent were raised and slaughtered for food (not including fish), dwarfing the numbers of those used in experimentation or entertainment, hunted for fur or sport, or killed by automobiles.
-Despite some federal legislation in the U.S. that offers some animals some protection on their way to slaughter and on their arrival, many abuses are exempt from oversight because they are considered "standard industry practice."
-Indeed, poultry (which constitute over 90 percent of all animals slaughtered for food) receive no protections at all.
+41 Of the 10 billion animals killed in the U.S. each year, for instance, 95 percent were raised and slaughtered for food (not including fish), dwarfing the numbers of those used in experimentation or entertainment, hunted for fur or sport, or killed by automobiles.42 Despite some federal legislation in the U.S. that offers some animals some protection on their way to slaughter and on their arrival,43 many abuses are exempt from oversight because they are considered "standard industry practice."
+Indeed, poultry (which constitute over 90 percent of all animals slaughtered for food) receive no protections at all.44

-The welfare of farmed animals in CAFOs and at slaughterhouses was the subject of Ruth Harrison's Animal Machines (1964), Peter Singer's Animal Liberation (1975), and Peter Singer and Jim Mason's Animal Factories (1980), as well as sections of The Animals Film (1980).
-These works in turn inspired the founding of new organizations-such as People for the Ethical Treatment of Animals (1980), Farm Sanctuary (1986), Compassion Over Killing (1995), and Mercy For Animals (1999).
-The last three focus exclusively on the welfare of farmed animals and promoting veganism.
+The welfare of farmed animals in CAFOs and at slaughterhouses was the subject of Ruth Harrison's Animal Machines (1964), Peter Singer's Animal Liberation (1975), and Peter Singer and Jim Mason's Animal Factories (1980), as well as sections of The Animals Film (1980).45 These works in turn inspired the founding of new organizations-such as People for the Ethical Treatment of Animals (1980), Compassion Over Killing (1995), and Mercy For Animals (1999).
+The last two focus exclusively on the welfare of farmed animals and promoting veganism.